 I bought my hp15c in 1988 and it was my first RPN calculator.

 It has the right size and is robust.
 I am using it a lot

 but it is still as good as new.
 I really like this calculator.
-There are others calculators which are more powerful and faster but out of all the calculators I have I am only using this one.
+There are others calculators which are more powerful and faster but out of all the calculators I have I am mostly using this one.
 The HP15c is the best calculator.
 I just love it.
-You will never use another calculator once you get used to its logic and the HP beveled keys with this rotate-and-click effect.
+You will never use another calculator once you get used to its logic and the HP bevelled keys with this rotate-and-click effect.